goliatone/go-users/README.md

 # go-users

-go-users provides user-management commands, queries, migrations, and scope controls that sit behind admin transports.
+go-users provides user management commands, queries, migrations, and scope controls that sit behind admin transports.
 Everything is transport agnostic and can be wired to HTTP, gRPC, jobs, or CLI pipelines.

 ## Package map
 - `service`: builds the service façade and validates injected repositories.